 What about DNS leaks?

-Set DNS to use NordVPN’s DNS servers and/or ensure DNS requests are routed through the VPN.
+Set DNS to use NordVPN's DNS servers and/or ensure DNS requests are routed through the VPN.
 DNS leak tests can help verify that queries aren’t leaking outside the tunnel.
-Connecting to your remote desktop with nordvpn your ultimate guide
+Troubleshooting the nordvpn desktop app when it refuses to open and other quick fixes for VPN startup issues 2026

 Can split tunneling be harmful?